-If 2020 has taught us anything, it is the power of personal sacrifice, kindness and giving back.
-The health workers who've put their lives on the line to help others survive the deadly coronavirus.
+If the COVID-19 pandemic has taught us anything, it is the power of resilience, personal sacrifice, kindness and giving back.
+The health workers who have put their lives on the line to help others survive the deadly coronavirus.
 The teachers who've risked their health to go back to the classroom so children who are the pandemic's hidden victims can learn.
 Individuals whose unsung, private yet no less impactful acts of kindness have brought hope to friends, family members, even strangers.
-As we look back on a year full of pain, isolation and unprecedented challenges, these acts are things we can all be grateful for.
+As we look back on year two of a pandemic that continues to claim lives and pose unprecedented challenges, these acts are things we can all be grateful for.

 Your donations to UNICEF helped empower the millions of people who took just such actions.
-As UNICEF gears up to play a pivotal part in rolling out the coronavirus vaccine in the coming months, your support can make a groundbreaking difference.
-And, thanks to the CARES Act signed into law this spring, new rules will make your charitable deductions even more cost-effective for you.
+As UNICEF continues to play a pivotal part in procuring and delivering hundreds of millions more COVID-19 vaccines around the world in the coming months, your support can make a groundbreaking difference.
+And, thanks to the extension of a special tax break approved by Congress with the passing of the CARES Act, a coronavirus relief bill signed into law in March 2020, your charitable deductions continue to be a cost-effective way to do good.

-CARES, the $2 trillion federal COVID-19 stimulus package, includes a "partial above the line deduction" for charitable giving.
 How does it work?
-Those who take the standard deduction — $12,400 for people who file individually and $24,800 for married couples who file joint returns — can claim a deduction of up to $300 in donations made before the end of 2020.
+Those who take the standard deduction — $12,550 for people who file individually and $25,100 for married couples who file joint returns — can also deduct their charitable contributions.
+Individuals can deduct up to $300 in donations made before the end of 2021.
+Married couples can take a deduction of up to $600.
 To qualify, the donation must be made in cash, by credit card or by check.
-A donation of stocks or other assets is exempt.

 Donors who have more to give can do so and save money, too

-As we've seen over the past few years, changing tax laws neccessitate new strategies for donating to causes you believe in and getting a tax break, too.
+As we've seen over the past few years, changing tax laws necessitate new strategies for donating to causes you believe in and getting a tax break, too.

 Here is some advice from experts and trusted sources that can help you do both: